Fisboll/Hangman/README.md

 ### **Honorable mentions**

-[Took the class of colors](https://github.com/gibbo101/hangman/blob/main/run.py) This one I took the hangman pictures, Of course
+[Took the class of colors](https://github.com/gibbo101/hangman/blob/main/run.py) This one I took the hangman pictures, Of course.
+I also took the base of how they made their difficult levels.
+[Where I got most inspiration](https://github.com/Bethieieio/project-three-console-hangman)

+And my last mention is of course my amazing Mentor who helped me through it all!
 ​
 It's always nice to mention those that helped you get there, if people gave you support on slack or the local cat scared you into completing give them a mention!
 ​
 ### **Content:**
 ​
 If you took any code from online source and by this i mean copy paste with zero changes mention it here!

-### **Media:**
-​
-Links to the locations of images if you've used them from an online source!